brandur/sorg/content/fragments/gitlab.md

 deployments, they could zero in on a level of sophistication that most users would never have built themselves.
-If done right, it could be akin to Apple's advantage in providing a far superior personal computing experience thanks to having perfect control over their entire stack.
+If done right, it could be akin to Apple's advantage in providing a superior personal computing experience through total control over their product's entire stack.

 All that said, users right now are expected to bring their